alan-turing-institute/CleverCSV/docs/README.rst

   version-controllable, and supported by many systems and tools!
 * CSV files are terrible!
-They can have many different formats, multiple tables, headers or no headers, escape characters, and there's no support for data dictionaries.
+They can have many different formats, multiple tables, headers or no headers, escape characters, and there's no support for recording metadata!

-CleverCSV is a Python package that aims to solve many of the pain points of CSV files, while maintaining many of the good things.
+CleverCSV is a Python package that aims to solve some of the pain points of CSV files, while maintaining many of the good things.
 The package automatically detects (with high accuracy) the format (\ *dialect*\ ) of CSV files, thus making it easier to simply point to a CSV file and load it,